ikanurfitriani/MyApplication/README.md

 # MyApplication
-This repository contains the results of my practice using Kotlin Compose.
+This repository contains the results of my practice using Jetpack Compose.

 ## Author
 [@Ika Nurfitriani](https://github.com/ikanurfitriani)